chisui/dakka/thesis/main.md

 We can also enumerate all actor types in a given actor system.

 What we can't do unfortunately is to create a type of kind `Data.Tree` that represents the whole actor system since it may be infinite.
-The following example shows this.
+The tree representation of the following example would be infinite.

 ```haskell
 data A = A